-Here is the final submission from our five finalist in the Bellefleur Lingerie essay contest.
+Here is the final submission from our five finalists in the Bellefleur Lingerie essay contest.
 Becca’s story not only touched us, it made us laugh!
-We love her energy and her ability to take something that isn’t the easiest to go through and finding the humor in it all.
-Body changes and discovering acceptance in your body can be challenging but when you get there it is the best feeling in the whole world.
-Every body is beautiful.
-Thank you Becca for sharing your story with us. xx
+We love her energy and her ability to take something that isn’t the easiest to go through and find humor in it all.

 Smooshed: My Boobs’ Journey to Freedom